-- the application of temporary admission rules (notably the obligation to re-export within a predetermined time-period) be limited to specified high-value or high-risk goods (e.g., vehicles); - in the case of vehicles, the exemption should be restricted to previously-used vehicles and should be conditional on the vehicle not being disposed of; - the other procedures and conditions be those of similar exemptions that are wellestablished in the domestic legislation of the recipient country.
+- The scope of the exemption should be defined by recourse to the internationally established notions of "personal effects" and "removable articles" that exist for travellers and persons relocating their place of residence. - The types of taxes covered by the exemption should be clearly defined by using the terminology of the country which grants the exemption and, ideally, by individually listing the country's duties and taxes for which exemption is granted.
+44 - The beneficiaries of the exemption should be clearly defined and residents of the recipient country should be denied the exemption. - The exemption should be limited to property that will be present in the country for a predetermined time period. - The application of temporary admission rules (notably the obligation to re-export within a predetermined time-period) should be limited to specified high-value or high-risk goods (e.g. vehicles). - In the case of vehicles, the exemption should be restricted to previously-used vehicles and should be conditional on the vehicle not being disposed of. - The other procedures and conditions should be those applicable to similar exemptions that are well-established in the domestic legislation of the recipient country.

-106.109.
-Recipient countries could incorporate this exemption along the lines of these recommendations into their domestic legislation, either indiscriminately for all personnel working under an assistance agreement or only for those who work under an assistance agreement that provides for this benefit "in accordance with the recipient country's domestic law provisions in force".
+109. Recipient countries could incorporate an exemption along the lines of these recommendations into their domestic legislation, either indiscriminately for all personnel working under an assistance agreement or only for those who work under an assistance agreement that provides for this benefit "in accordance with the recipient country's domestic law provisions in force".